 In the year 1983, initially, bill gates approached IBM to launch a beta version of the operating system with no graphic user interface in it.
 DOS(Disk Operating System) OS that runs through commands, But at that time IBM was working with their OS called ‘Top View‘ so gates had to wait for some time.
 In the meantime, Apple launched two operating systems called Lisa and Macintosh with GUI (Graphic User Interface) built within it.
 Suddenly gates realize the importance of GUI and work on that for more than two years.
 After doing all the modifications and integration with DOS finally, Microsoft launched its first OS in the year 1985 in the name of Windows 1.0.
 If you want detailed info regarding OS then Check out the History.

 The Journey From 1.0 to 10:

 The journey of windows is quite fascinating because when it’s released in 1985 it’s not perfect and supports a very limited amount of function.
 But in these 36 years, windows evolve wonderfully and create one of the major brands in the operating system industry.
 They have fully developed their OS based on what customers want’s, and that’s the main reason for their huge success.

 So lest discuss all versions of the windows one by one…

 Windows 1.0 (1985):

-The first OS supports 16-bit multitasking so a user is able to do multiple works at a time like doing a calculation and taking notes simultaneously.
-Most of the user is unfamiliar with a mouse so Microsoft builds a game for them called Revirsi(visible in the screenshot) which help a user to practice the cursor of mouse and familiar with the click function.
+The first OS supports 16-bit multitasking so a user can do multiple works at a time like doing a calculation and taking notes simultaneously.
+Most of the user is unfamiliar with a mouse so Microsoft builds a game for them called Reversi(visible in the screenshot) which help a user to practice the cursor of the mouse and familiar with the click function.